maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/benchmarks/category_floor_matrix.md

 The script automatically cycles through the requested NIST floors (Cat 1/3/5 by default).
 For each category it resolves parameter-set overrides via the same `security_levels.resolve_security_override` helper used by the UI (e.g., ML-KEM-512 for Cat 1, ML-KEM-768 for Cat 3, ML-KEM-1024 for Cat 5) before instantiating the adapters.
 That keeps CLI behaviour aligned with the app and avoids manual environment tweaks.

-Two measurement passes are collected per (category, algorithm) pair:
+Two measurement passes are collected per (category, algorithm) pair by default:
 1. **timing** – disables memory sampling for the cleanest latency measurements.
 2. **memory** – enables high-frequency memory sampling (default 0.5 ms interval) for peak-RSS and tracemalloc statistics.

+When `--warm` is supplied, matching warm in-process passes (`timing-warm`, `memory-warm`) are appended to capture cache-friendly performance characteristics.

 Each pass executes cold measurements (fresh child processes) for every operation exposed by the adapter (`keygen`, `encapsulate`, `decapsulate`, `sign`, `verify`).